Gale W. McGee: University of Wyoming

 Shortly after receiving his Ph.D., McGee accepted a position as a professor of American history at the University of Wyoming.
+He became widely recognized for his expertise in American foreign policy and contributed analyses on U.S.-China relations and the post-World War II balance of power.
 He founded and served as chair of the university's Institute of International Affairs, which brought national dignitaries to the university every summer through a grant from the Carnegie Foundation.
 Each summer, 21 teachers from Wyoming high schools were selected to participate.
-Over the next 12 years, the Institute hosted prominent policy thinkers such as Eleanor Roosevelt, Hans Morgenthau, and Henry Kissinger.
+Over the next 12 years, the Institute hosted prominent policy thinkers such as Sidney Hook, Eleanor Roosevelt, Hans Morgenthau, and Henry Kissinger.